George Cranstoun, Lord Corehouse: Life

 Cranstoun was likely born at his father's estate, Longwarton.
 He was baptised in Ancrum, Roxburghshire, Scotland, the second son of the Hon.
 George Cranstoun of Longwarton, seventh son of William Cranstoun, 5th Lord Cranstoun, and Maria, daughter of Thomas Brisbane of Brisbane, Ayrshire.
-He was originally intended for the military profession, however was admitted to the Faculty of Advocates on 2 February 1793, was appointed a depute-advocate in 1805, and sheriff-depute of Sutherland in 1806.
+He was originally intended for a military career, however was admitted to the Faculty of Advocates on 2 February 1793, was appointed a depute-advocate in 1805, and sheriff-depute of Sutherland in 1806.

 He was chosen dean of the Faculty of Advocates on 15 November 1823, and was raised to the bench on the death of Lord Hermand in 1826, under the title of Lord Corehouse, from his residence Corehouse near the fall of Corra Linn on the River Clyde.

 In 1832–3 Lord Corehouse is listed as living at 12 Ainslie Place on the Moray Estate in Edinburgh's fashionable west end.

 In January 1839, while apparently in perfect health, he was suddenly struck with paralysis, which compelled him to retire.
 He died 26 June 1850.